Infection Control Policy

 - Children clean their hands after they have coughed or sneezed.

 - Parents are asked not to bring their children to the setting or on the setting premises if they show signs of being unwell.

 - Children who have tested positive for COVID-19 should stay at home till their symptoms have gone, a minimum of three days.

 - Staff are vigilant and report concerns about a child’s symptoms to the manager of the day.

 - The setting is consistent in its approach to the management of suspected and confirmed cases of Covid.

 The most important symptoms of coronavirus (COVID-19) are recent onset of any of the following:

-For most people, coronavirus will be a mild illness.
-Children are likely to become infected with coronavirus at roughly the same rate as adults, but the infection is usually mild.
-If anyone has any of the symptoms above they should self-isolate at home.
+For most people, Covid will be a mild illness.
+Children are likely to become infected with covid at roughly the same rate as adults, but the infection is usually mild.

 |Date policy written: May 2020 Latest reviewed: September 2022|